jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

 npm install --save-dev webpack webpack-cli
 ```

 Next, we'll want to create a configuration for Webpack.
 For now, we'll focus only on the production build that we plan to upload to AWS.
-Create a file called `webpack.config.js`:
+Create a file called `webpack.config.js` in the project root folder:

 ```js
 const path = require('path')